mindthemath/home/content/services.md

 Our workshops are designed to educate and train teams in the latest methods and techniques for data science and machine learning.
 We offer a variety of topics, including:

-- Understanding Git and version control practices for software development
+- The research-to-production pipeline, from [reading papers](/workshops/papers) to [reproducing](/workshops/reproducibility) them, as well as [sharing](/workshops/packaging) your work [interactively](/workshops/web-apps) on the web or with [presentations](/workshops/presentations)
-- Best practices for tracking and retrieving experimental results for collaboration-at-scale
+- Understanding [Git](/workshops/git) and version control practices for software development
-- Essential math concepts for evaluating the quality of your data engineering pipelines
+- Best practices for [tracking](/workshops/mlflow) and retrieving experimental results for collaboration-at-scale
-- Strategies for managing and visualizing large datasets
+- Math essentials for [measuring](/workshops/metrics) the quality of your data engineering pipelines or model performance
-- Techniques for improving model performance and avoiding overfitting
+- Strategies for managing and [visualizing](/workshops/matplotlib) large datasets and working with [images](/workshops/images)

 All of our workshops are tailored to your specific audience and needs, and can include presentation, discussion, hands-on components, and a focus on your use case.